 Key Points - Complaints & Service

-We are currently able to locate over 140 Eliot Management Group complaints on this and other consumer protection websites, and many of these complaints outright allege that EMG is a scam or a ripoff.
+We are currently able to locate over 180 Eliot Management Group complaints on this and other consumer protection websites, and many of these complaints outright allege that EMG is a scam or a ripoff.
 This is a high number of complaints in comparison to similar-sized providers.
 The overwhelming themes of the complaints are reports of hidden and undisclosed fees, unauthorized debits from checking accounts, inability to resolve problems, difficulty cancelling service, and poor customer support.
 Many of these problems seem to be traceable to deceptive sales tactics used by agents and failure to verbally disclose important fees and conditions prior to setting up accounts, instead relying on merchants to read the fine print.
 With the exception of complaints to the Better Business Bureau, it appears that, in many cases, Eliot’s management chooses to enforce contracts rather than satisfy merchant grievances.

 Key Points - BBB

-Copyright © CardPaymentOptions.com (Digital Fingerprint: 0d38c6720f0d78a701b74d58653af608).
+Copyright © CardPaymentOptions.com, Inc. (Digital Fingerprint: 0d38c6720f0d78a701b74d58653af608).
 Getting paid to re-write this page?
 Click here to earn a reward.

-Disclaimer: While the information in the above article is believed to be accurate as of its publish date, the author and publisher make no representation or warranties with respect to the accuracy, applicability, fitness, or completeness of the contents.
+Any unauthorized copying and reproduction of the content of this page, including all meta data and computer code, is strictly prohibited.
+While the information in the above article is believed to be accurate as of its publish date, the author and publisher make no representation or warranties with respect to the accuracy, applicability, fitness, or completeness of the contents.
 The author and publisher shall in no event be held liable to any party for any direct, indirect, punitive, special, incidental or other consequential damages arising directly or indirectly from any use of this material, which is provided “as is,” and without warranties.
 Any and all use of trade names and/or marks are for identification purposes only and shall not be construed as a claim of affiliation, or otherwise, with CardPaymentOptions.com, Inc. ("CPO") in any form.
 The sole purpose of the material presented herein is to alert, educate, and inform readers.
 It is not intended as legal or financial advice.